binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 | OpenID                            | OAuth 2
 | OpenID Connect (built on OAuth 2) |

-The following code is one example of how we can establish authentication and authorisation of individuals desiring to work with a system comprised of any number of front-ends (web, mobile, etc), a service layer API that provides an abstraction to (and communicates with) the underlying back-end micro-services.
+The following code is one example of how we can establish authentication and authorisation of individuals desiring to work with a system comprised of any number of front-ends (web, mobile, etc), a service layer API that provides an abstraction to, and communicates with the underlying back-end micro-services.
 The example uses the Resource Owner Password Credentials (ROPC) flow which is quite a common flow with todays front-end -> service API -> back-end micro-service architectures.

 It's also worth checking out the following sections in the OAuth 2.0 specification around the ROPC flow:

 * [Resource Owner Password Credentials](http://tools.ietf.org/html/rfc6749#section-1.3.3)
 * [Resource Owner Password Credentials Grant](http://tools.ietf.org/html/rfc6749#section-4.3)
 * [Security Considerations](http://tools.ietf.org/html/rfc6749#section-10.7)